-D.5 Shared Parental Leave

-D.5.1 Undergraduate and Postgraduate Taught Students

-D.5.1.A Students on undergraduate and postgraduate taught programmes who wish to take Shared Parental Leave are required to follow the University's Interruption of Studies process.

-D.5.2 Postgraduate Research Students

-- D.5.2.A Postgraduate Research Students are entitled to up to 12 months Shared Parental Leave which includes a mandatory period of 2 weeks.
-Any Shared Parental Leave is in addition to the maximum 2 years of interruptions available to postgraduate research students. - D.5.2.B It is the responsibility of the student to notify their Director of Studies of the pregnancy and where the student is a member of staff, they must also notify Human Resources. - D.5.2.C Students must also notify Student Administration by requesting Shared Parental Leave through the current interruption process.
+- D.2.2 A student may apply to interrupt their studies between the 15th calendar day of any module and before the final 7 calendar days. - D.2.3 A student may not interrupt their studies within the final 7 calendar days of any module.
+Students unable to complete assessments due to unforeseen circumstances should request an extension in the first instance, and subsequently consider submitting a claim to the University Mitigating Circumstances Panel. - D.2.4 For 8-week modules, students interrupting from the 15th calendar day onwards, will be required to complete such a module again in full.
+Completed assessments may be carried forward at the discretion of the module leader. - D.2.5 Students interrupting project/dissertation modules from the 15th calendar day onwards, will resume their studies at the same stage of the module that they interrupted, and fees will be carried forward. - D.3 Short Courses and Microcredentials - D.3.1 Students enrolled on short courses or microcredentials are not permitted to interrupt their studies. - D.4 Shared Parental Leave - D.4.A Undergraduate and Postgraduate Taught Students - D.4.A.1 Students on undergraduate and postgraduate taught programmes who wish to take Shared Parental Leave are required to follow the University's Interruption of Studies process. - D.4.B Postgraduate Research Students - D.4.B.1 Postgraduate Research Students are entitled to up to 12 months Shared Parental Leave which includes a mandatory period of 2 weeks.
+Any Shared Parental Leave is in addition to the maximum 2 years of interruptions available to postgraduate research students. - D.4.B.2 It is the responsibility of the student to notify their Director of Studies of the pregnancy and where the student is a member of staff, they must also notify Human Resources. - D.4.B.3 Students must also notify Student Administration by requesting Shared Parental Leave through the current interruption process.
 In the request they must provide details of the date on which they intend to start parental-related absence and the date on which they intend to return.
-This should be done at least 15 weeks before the due date. - D.5.2.D The agreed date that the student intends to return may change during the course of the absence and students should notify their Director of Studies and Student Administration as soon as possible of any change in their expected return date.
+This should be done at least 15 weeks before the due date. - D.4.B.4 The agreed date that the student intends to return may change during the course of the absence and students must notify their Director of Studies and Student Administration as soon as possible of any change in their expected return date.